R-Tharanka/sos-live-tracker-map/README.md

    <img src="/logo.png" alt="Logo" />
    ```

+3. Verify the production build output (`npm run build`) is not checked into version control—the generated `build/` folder is now ignored by default.

-3. Make sure your environment variables are correctly set in the Vercel dashboard
+4. Make sure your environment variables are correctly set in the Vercel dashboard

 ### Alternative Deployment Options